 I could bear Kirby on the wane,

-Or Signor Paulo with
+Or Signor Paulo with a sprain!

 Had Joseph Wilfred Parkins made